Ohio Teams And Ohio 529 Are Part Of March Madness 2023

 Use Ohio’s 529 Plan almost anywhere

 March Madness is a reminder of Ohio’s great higher education academic and athletic record.
-CollegeAdvantage is proud to be used at any federally accredited post-secondary educational whether it’s a four-year university or college, a two-year community or technical college, a trade or vocation school, an apprenticeship, a certificate program, and graduate and professional school.
-This also means that there are thousands of schools across the country for you to use our own personal 529 account for your own higher education.
+CollegeAdvantage is proud to be used at any federally accredited post-secondary educational institution whether it’s a four-year university or college, a two-year community or technical college, a trade or vocation school, an apprenticeship, a certificate program, or a graduate or professional school.
+This means there are thousands of schools across the country for you to use our own personal 529 account for your loved one’s education after high school.

-However, just because you save in Ohio’s 529 Plan, it does not mean your child is limited to only Ohio schools.
+To be clear, just because you save in Ohio’s 529 Plan, this doesn’t mean your child is limited to only Ohio schools.
 You can send your child and your Ohio’s 529 Plan funds to almost any federally accredited school nationwide.
 You can find out if the school your child wants to attend is federally accredited by searching The Free Application For Federal Student Aid or FAFSA.
 If the institution is listed in the Federal School Code Search, it means the school accept federal financial aid; therefore, your Ohio 529 plan funds can be used there.

-Easy savings three-pointer — the three Ohio 529 Plan tax advantages
+Easy savings three-pointer —three Ohio 529 tax advantages

 Ohio’s 529 Plan, CollegeAdvantage, helps families across the nation save money for their children’s future higher education costs with tax advantages.
 First, grow your 529 account with tax-free earnings.
 This means all the investment growth is yours to use for your children’s future college costs.
 Compound interest, which is the interest earned on contributions, earnings, and interest already accumulated in the 529 account, is included in the tax-free earnings.
 Second, when used for qualified higher education expenses, withdrawals from your 529 plan are tax-free.
 Third, if you are an Ohio resident, then you can deduct 529 contributions from your Ohio taxable income, up to $4,000 per year, per beneficiary, with unlimited carry forward.
 This means that the $4,000 per year, per beneficiary is not a contribution cap.
 You can continue to subtract $4,000 per year, per beneficiary, from your Ohio taxable income until all the 529 contributions have been deducted.

-While watching your school in March Madness, remember that it’s a lot cheaper to save for college now and earn interest in an 529 account than pay off students loans with accumulated interest later.
+While watching your favorite school play in March Madness, remember that it’s a lot cheaper to save for a higher education now and earn interest in an 529 account than pay off students loans with accumulated interest later.